Toward exponentially-convergent simulations of extreme-mass-ratio inspirals: A time-domain solver for the scalar Teukolsky equation with singular source terms: The first-order Eq. is a positive (semi-definite) symmetric hyperbolic system

 As we show below, $E(\rho)$ is positive definite everywhere in the physical domain except at the right-most boundary point $\rho=s$ where $E(\rho)$ becomes positive semi-definite.
 And so $C$ is singular at this location.
 To proceed, let us define a system energy

 where $U^T$ is the transpose of $U$.
 Then ${\cal E}(\tau) \geq 0 $ due to $E(\rho)$ being positive (semi-)definite.
 Our approach is as follows: provided the equality between norms of $U$ and $V$ in Eq.~\eqref{eq:energy_E} hold, the problem for $U$ is well-posed if we show the problem for $V$ is well-posed.
 Well-posedness for $V$ follows from it being symmetric hyperbolic: we show the system for $U$ is positive symmetric at all points in the physical domain except at the right-most boundary point $\rho=s$ (from which it follows the system for $V$ is symmetric hyperbolic except at $\rho=s$), and at $\rho=s$ the system for $V$ is symmetric hyperbolic by direct inspection.
+Caveats about strong well-posedness, which are applicable to the first-order system~\eqref{eq:teuk0-1p1-first-layers} as well, are summarized in App.~\ref{app:singular_boundary_matrix}.